msikma/bwtoolsdata/readme.md

 | Slowest | 167 | 5.988 | 25.1% |

 By far most replays use "Fastest" as the speed, but this table can be used for the rare case that isn't.
 In the very old days of StarCraft, the ladder speed setting was "Fast" by default, but this got changed to "Fastest" relatively early on.

+## Notes

+This library includes code for converting in-game text with escape codes to other representations (terminal escape codes, HTML).
+It's currently undocumented due to how experimental it is.
+See `lib/color` for more information.

 ## License